maisiesadler53/Distributed_gol/README.md

 solution so it takes advantage of the possible *scalability* of many worker machines.

+Make sure to keep the communication between nodes as efficient as possible.
+For example, consider a halo exchange scheme where only the edges are communicated between the nodes.

 ### Step 4

 Alter your keypress logic so that when a `k` keypress is input on the controller